Navid200/xDrip/docs/Nightscout/NS_Install.md

 To log in, use the email address and password you used to register for noip.com.

 Leave the update interval at 30.
-select N for running command during update.
+For the next question, you don't need to press enter.
+Press N for running command at successful update (no need to press enter).
 Enter email address "used for urgent renewal ...".
 Press A to accept the terms of service.
 Press N to decline sharing email address.
-Select 2 to redirect to secure https.

 You will be asked to change the API secret.
 This is the password you will login to Nightscout with.
 Enter a password and take note.